 METRO BASEBALL LEAGUE

-The following basic rules and regulations will govern play in the Metro Baseball League for 2021.
-The list of rules and regulations is NOT intended to cover all of the playing rules, but rather highlight those areas that are referenced most often by the coaches and participants.
-In general, the MBL Board of Directors has adopted the National Federation High School League rules.
-Except where modified below:
+The following rule modifications and regulations will govern play for the current season in the Metro Baseball League.
+This list of rules and regulations is NOT intended to cover all of the playing rules but rather highlight those areas that are referenced most often by coaches and participants.
+The MBL Board of Directors has adopted the National Federation High School League rules, except where modified below:

 I. PLAYER REGISTRATION/ELIGIBILITY

-B. Rosters are due before the first game and must be done on-line.
+B. Rosters are due before the first game and must be entered on the MBL site.
 Maximum of 18 players per team.
-Roster changes may be made through June 1, 2022.
-Any player(s) added after June 1, 2022, must be accompanied by the association's travel director’s signature and approved by the MBL Board of Directors.
+Roster changes may be made through June 1 of the current season.
+Any player(s) added after June 1 must be accompanied by the association's travel director’s signature and approved by the MBL Board of Directors.

 A. The Metro Baseball League is a community-based program.
 Players are eligible to participate on teams from the community in which they live with their parent(s) or legal guardian, or their school attendance area.
 In some cases a "natural baseball community" exists which may be a combination of nearby communities based on high school attendance area.
 However, this is NOT intended to allow all-star or recruited teams to be formed.
 The MBL Board of Directors reserves the right to rule on any questionable situations.